dimanikulin/fva/FVADocMD/HowToPublish.md

 - is "headline" less than 120 charactres?
 - if there is "Article descption"?
 - if there is "Tags" ?
-- if there is "Content"?
+- if there is "Content"? it might be no
 - if there is "References"?
 - Are all references actual?
 - if there is no formatting symbols?